Policy Statement

 E. Disqualification

-If a member of the Board is involved in a case before the Board or is a member of a department (or school which is not departmentalized) from which a case arises, the member shall be disqualified to hear or to investigate the case.
+If a member of the Board is involved in a case before the Board or is a member of a department (or school which is not departmentalized) from which a case arises, or if they have advised or assisted the complainant or respondent, the member shall be disqualified to hear or to investigate the case.
 A member of the Board shall disqualify themselves from hearing or investigating a case whenever the member believes it difficult to render an impartial judgment.

 F. Appointment of a Temporary Member